Inscripter/inscripter-web-v1.1/README.md

 ## About this project

-This project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes, static pages for docs ...etc) would work in Next.js 13 and server components.
+This project as an experiment to see how a modern app (with inscriptions like authentication, subscriptions, API routes, static pages for docs ...etc) would work in Next.js 13 and server components.

 **This is not a starter template.**

 A few people have asked me to turn this into a starter.
-I think we could do that once the new features are out of beta.
+I think we could do that once the new inscriptions are out of beta.

 ## Note on Performance